slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ### On teams

 <!--
 > *"Alone we can do so little; together we can do so much."  -- Helen Keller [1880]
+> *"Nós nunca fomos muitos, mas enquanto soubemos ser todos, nós fomos sempre os bastantes."  -- José Hermano Saraiva*
 > *"The strength of the team is each individual member.
-The strength of each member is the team." -- Phil Jackson [1945]
+The strength of each member is the team."  -- Phil Jackson [1945]*
-> *"Nós nunca fomos muitos, mas enquanto soubemos ser todos, nós fomos sempre os bastantes."  -- José Hermano Saraiva*

 > *"If you need emergency help from a bystander, command them what to do.
 By giving them an assignment, you transform them from bewildered bystander to a responsible assistant."*
 > *"Never accept a work meeting until you’ve seen the agenda and know what decisions need to be made.
 If no decisions need to be made, skip the meeting."*

+-- x\@ethanhe_42] * Elon’s famous analogy: "Every person in your company is a vector.
+Your progress is determined by the sum of all vectors".
+At big companies, vectors often point to different directions.
+The sum is zero. xAI has a small team of engineers, but every vector points at the same direction.
+The sum ends up big.
-+ x@greenlumberfx -- «The best» in almost anything is likely to be a man due to the wider distribution of IQ compared to women.
+-- x\@greenlumberfx] * «The best» in almost anything is likely to be a man due to the wider distribution of IQ compared to women.
 Men have more geniuses and more idiots.
 Plus higher testosterone + physical strength makes men more likely to voice the unconventional opinions that drive innovation.
+-- x\@naval] * People who don’t organize into tribes get wiped out by people who do.
+-- x\@samdape] * a company dies once the funny people leave -- x\@xaviercmiller] * Being afraid to ask for help is a poor person’s trait.
+One of the biggest differences between the wealthy and non-wealthy, from my observations, is that the wealthy don’t mind asking for anything, convenient or not, because they don’t attach guilt, shame, or a sense of debt to it.That’s why they get things done faster and build relationships that compound.
+Meanwhile, many non-wealthy people operate from a space of survival and see themselves as a burden so they internalize not asking for anything & doing everything alone as self dignity, which is contradictory to success.
 -->

 > *"The best teams are made up of a bunch of nobodies who love everybody and serve anybody and don’t care about becoming a somebody."